 Some nationalities have the entire name on one line and the naming convention is not apparent.
 For example, take a Vietnamese name such as Nguyen, Thi Thuy Ngoc, the way to tell how the name breaks down (at least for legal surname and given names) is at the bottom of the passport, you will see the three letters for the country the passport is from (eg VTM) and then the legal surname.
 The break between legal surname and the rest of the names is separated by two “>>”.
 In the example below, you can see the two chevrons between Nguyen and Thi, which shows the surname as Nguyen.

 It is now much more common to see students, primarily from India, who do not have a legal surname.
 On their Indian passport it will show the surname field blank.
-Since PEN, MyEducationBC and BCeSIS require a legal surname and the general rule is to use the most recently issued legal document, always use the Canadian immigration document if you have them.
+Since PEN and MyEducationBC require a legal surname and the general rule is to use the most recently issued legal document, always use the Canadian immigration document if you have them.

 A name like Parminder Kaur, the Canadian immigration document would read one of two ways:

 |Legal Surname = Parminder Kaur||Legal Surname = Kaur|

 |Legal First Name =||Legal First Name = Parminder|